stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 \
 Citrix ADC has a mode called Mac Based Forwarding (MBF) that causes it to ignore the routing table and instead send replies to the MAC address from which it received the traffic.

 MBF is of great use where you cannot define your routes.
-For example suppose, the ADC has multiple Internet connections and must reply only to using the Internet router through which traffic arrived.
-Here, MBF would cause the ADC to record the source MAC address of each connection and reply using the correct router.
+For example, suppose the ADC has multiple Internet connections and must reply using the Internet router through which traffic arrived.
+Here, MBF would cause the ADC to record the source MAC address of each connection (the source MAC being that of the Internet router) and would use this as the destination MAC in its reply.

 However, having MBF override the routing table can make troubleshooting more complex.
-With MBF, you cannot understand traffic flows from the ADC's configuration file alone, and misconfigurations in the supporting network could remain undetected.
+With MBF, you cannot understand traffic flows from the ADC's configuration file alone as MBF overrides the routing table, and traffic may not flow as you intended.
+The result is that MBF, while crucial to some implementations, can also lead to misconfigurations in the supporting network remaining undetected.

 To ensure that your routing table and PBRs are correct, you should disable Mac Based Forwarding and verify that each SNIP remains reachable or that you understand why it does not.